geekyshow1/GeekyShowsNotes/Deploy_NodeExpress_Apache.md

 ### How to Point Domain and Host Node Express Project on Apache Web Server VPS Hosting
+#### What is PM2 ?
+PM2 is a powerful, widely-used, and feature-rich, production-ready process manager for Node.js.
+Restarting PM2 with the processes it manages every time your server boots/reboots is critical.
+One of PM2’s key features is support for a startup script (generated dynamically based on the default init system on your server), that restarts PM2 and your processes at every server restart.

 - Login to Your Domain Provider Website
 - Navigate to Manage DNS
 - Add Following Records: